Although the Poconos are a well-known vacation destination, few anglers are aware of Pocono Creek.

 Best Spots to Fish Pocono Creek

-Portions of Pocono Creek are posted against trespassing. Â Please be mindful of signage.
+Portions of the creek are posted against trespassing.
+Please be mindful of signage.
 The stream is accessible to wade fishermen.

 Stream Flow and Current Conditions

-Be sure to check the stream conditions before heading out to fish Pocono Creek.
-The USGS stream gauge near Stroudsburg, PA provides a good indication of current conditions.The graph below shows the stream flow (discharge) for the past 7-days.
-If flows are considerably above or below historical norms (yellow triangles on the chart) then fishing conditions maybe not be ideal.
+The graph below shows the stream flow (discharge) for the past seven days.
+If flows are considerably above or below historical norms (yellow triangles on the chart), then fishing conditions may not be ideal.

 Best Time to Fish Pocono Creek